Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Conclusion

 Despite the great potential of the proposed method, there still exist many topics that remains to be studied.
 Here we list a few of them: \begin{enumerate} \item Even greater speed-up can be expected if a higher order polynomial degree $p$ is used.
 At the same time, for larger $p$, other factors may arise, as discussed in the next item. \item As the polynomial degree $p$ increases, a larger ratio of the DOFs can be saved by the techniques of hybridization and/or static condensation.
 So, a greater acceleration can be expected by the element learning approach.
 However, as we increase the polynomial degree, it becomes more difficult to train the neural network.
 This can leads to less reliable predictions by the network.
 Therefore, how to choose the polynomial degree for a good balance between the efficiency of the method (for which we aim to increase $p$), and the reliability of the method (for which we aim to decrease $p$), remains to be studied.

-\item The current approach uses a fully connected neural network without any a priori structures.
-It remains to be studied that whether better approximation of the networks can be achieved by introducing additional structures, such as convolutional layers (CNN), attention mechanism (transformer), or shortcut connections (ResNet).
+\item The current approach achieves a computational speed-up even with using a {simple} fully connected neural network without any a priori structures.
+It remains to be studied that whether better approximation of the networks {or reduced computation cost} can be achieved by introducing additional structures, such as {dropout} \cite{srivastava2014dropout}, convolutional layers (CNN) \cite{lecun1998gradient}, attention mechanism (transformer) \cite{vaswani2017attention}, or shortcut connections (ResNet) \cite{he2016deep}.

 \item The testing error of the neural network for element learning did not reach below $10^{-4}$.
 This limitation hampers the method to be used for obtaining solutions with high accuracy requirement.
-It remains to be explored if additional techniques can reduce the training error to a lower value.
+It remains to be explored if additional techniques can reduce the error to a lower value.

 \item In some applications, a desirable property of data-driven approaches is the ability to learn a data-driven solver without knowing the underlying PDE or dynamical equations.
 Here, for element learning, note that the underlying PDE does not need to be known.
 The global solver is defined by the consistency condition in \eqref{eq:hdg_global}, which makes no explicit reference to the PDE itself, and instead refers only to a local solver $u_h(\widehat u_h,f)$ in abstract form.
 In the HDG method, the local solver comes from the PDE itself.
 In element learning, on the other hand, the local solver is learned from data, which could come from synthetic data from a numerical PDE solution if the PDE is known, or could come from observational measurements or laboratory experiments.
 Knowledge of boundary conditions is still needed for an appropriate definition of the local in2out operators in element learning, in order to ensure a well-posed problem, and to allow the coupling of local solvers in creating the global solver.
 It would be interesting in the future to investigate the ideas of element learning in scenarios where the underlying PDE or dynamical equations are unknown due to the complexity of the system, or are computationally intractable due to the high dimensionality of the true system.
 For example, such a situation arises in physics parameterizations or subgrid-scale parameterizations in atmospheric, oceanic, and climate dynamics and other complex systems \cite{rasp2018deep,wu2020enforcing,clark2022correcting,guan2022stable,boral2023neural,perezhogin2023generative}.